orangejuice/blog/data/activity/movie-在京都小住-2019/record.en.md

 date: 2021-04-10 02:56:47+08:00
 douban:
   rating: 8.1
-  subtitle: 2019 / Japan / Drama Family / Takuma Kiken / Fumino Kimura Masao Kondo
+  subtitle: 2019 / Japan / Drama Family / Takuma Yoshimi / Fumino Kimura, Masao Kondo
 ---

-The plot is somewhat unexpected and different from what I imagined.
-When the details of the shopkeeper preparing food were captured, it revealed that things were not as simple.
-The gentleness flows and heals the heart.
-The old man's stubbornness and impressive acting, the female lead's sunny cuteness, slowed my heartbeat on this gloomy afternoon.
-Seeing the good and the bad in Japan, for some reason, it always makes me think of my own country, think of the past, think of the present, think of the future.
+The plot was a bit unexpected and different from what I imagined.
+When it focuses on the meticulous details of food preparation by the restaurateurs, you realize things are not so simple.
+With gentle flow, it soothes the heart.
+The grandfather's stubborn expertise and remarkable performance, alongside the sunny and adorable female lead, slowed my heart rate on this gloomy afternoon.
+Seeing the good and the bad of Japan somehow always makes me think of my own country, reflecting on the past, present, and future.